ajbanjara/Wireshark/Development/WindowsLibs.md

 # Windows Libraries

 This article documents how to update library dependencies for Windows.
+`https` links to the current libraries are available in the `WSDG`: [Chapter 5.
+Library Reference](https://www.wireshark.org/docs/wsdg_html_chunked/ChapterLibraries.html)
+See [wireshark-vcpkg-scripts](https://gitlab.com/geraldcombs/wireshark-vcpkg-scripts) for newer? method to add libraries.

 ## Packaging notes